A no-bake, rich, and crunchy Chocolate Salami I first loved in Portugal. Perfect for chocolate lovers and impressively easy to make at home!

 Directions

-- In a separate bowl, combine Dutch-processed or regular unsweetened cocoa powder, milk powder, and powdered sugar.
-Stir this into the butter mixture to create a smooth, velvety chocolate base.
+- In a separate bowl, combine the cocoa powder, milk powder, and powdered sugar.
+Mix well to remove any lumps.
+Gradually add this dry mixture into the whisked butter mixture and stir until you get a rich, smooth chocolate mixture.